 However, this breed is more than just the brains and brawn.
 The GSD’s handsome and dignified looks, along with their mesmerizing stance, also contribute to their lasting popularity.
 And of course, breed’s beautiful coat colors also play a huge part.

-Though generally darker, they come in quite a few color variants, along with some blends.
-Below we take a look at some of the most striking German Shepherd colors.
+Though generally darker, GSDs come in quite a few color variants, along with some unique blends.
+If you thought they all come in the standard “black & tan,” then you’re in for a surprise.
+We take a look at some of the most stunning German Shepherd colors ever.

 Currently, there are 11 official standard colors of the German Shepherd, at least according to the AKC.
-In reality, there are many more colors of these dogs.
-However, not all of them are considered “standard” or even recognized by major kennel clubs.
-Consequently, these other colored German Shepherds are very rare.
+But in reality, there are many more colors of these dogs.

 These standard AKC colors for the German Shepherd include: